redrails/old-blog/_posts/2016-11-13-data-scientists-vs-data-analysts-part-2.md

     ##    FALSE    50    3
     ##    TRUE      6   51

-Our relatively simple Naive Bayes model correctly predicted the job type with about \(\approx\) 90 % accuracy (a better estimate of the range could be derived from [k-fold or monte carlo cross validation](http://stats.stackexchange.com/questions/51416/k-fold-vs-monte-carlo-cross-validation)).
+Our relatively simple Naive Bayes model correctly predicted the job type with about 90 % accuracy (a better estimate of the range could be derived from [k-fold or monte carlo cross validation](http://stats.stackexchange.com/questions/51416/k-fold-vs-monte-carlo-cross-validation)).
 The results are summarised in pie charts (an important skill I forgot to include in my `skills` dataframe).

 ``` r
 plot_ly() %>%